Naereen/web-sphinx/teaching.en.rst

 In 2016/2017
 ------------
- **I am actively looking for a teaching activity for 2016/2017, during my PhD.**
+I was looking for a teaching activity for 2016/2017, during my PhD, and `I found this one <http://www.irisa.fr/fr/emplois/enseignants/missions-denseignement-au-departement-informatique-lens-rennes>`_ at `ENS Rennes <http://www.dit.ens-rennes.fr/agregation-option-d/>`_ (for the agregation national exam) and `ENSAI <http://www.ensai.fr/formation/id-1re-annee.html>`_ (complexity and calculability).

- I will be based in Rennes (Centrale-Supélec Rennes), and I want to teach in mathematics and/or computer science, if possible at ENS de Rennes or University Rennes I (prépa agrég, M1, L1-L3).
- For more information, `please read my résumé <cv.en.pdf>`_.
+.. todo:: More details, and a page for each course.

 In 2015
 -------